spencerclingo/452_db_management/final_report.md

 ## Project Summary

 My project was taking an existing 2D graph and projecting it into a 3D space onto a globe using Cesium.
 Then, users can move their nodes around in a geo-spacial context, allowing us to calculate a probability of connection over a WiFi network given the distance between a node and a router.
+Those locations are stored in a database, which is used for the calculations and for placing the nodes back on the map if the user leaves and comes back to the feature.

 ## Knowledge Gained